yiisoft/db-oracle/README.md

 ### Config with [Yii Framework]

-The configuration with [container di](https://github.com/yiisoft/di) of [YiiFramework].
+The configuration with [DI container](https://github.com/yiisoft/di) of [YiiFramework].

-Also you can use any container di which implements [PSR-11](https://www.php-fig.org/psr/psr-11/).
+Also you can use any DI container which implements [PSR-11](https://www.php-fig.org/psr/psr-11/).

 db.php